unbit/uwsgi-docs/PHP.rst

     auto-procname = true
     procname-prefix-spaced = [unbit.it]

-    ; run with at least 2 processes but increase upto 8 when needed master = true
+    ; run with at least 2 processes but increase up to 8 when needed master = true
     processes = 8
     cheaper = 2